cobbr/Judge/README.md

-# CCDC-Debugger
+# Judge

 This project is designed to be a simple, but useful way to quickly debug services on a CCDC (Collegiate Cyber Defense Competition) network.

-CCDC-Debugger is a python Flask web application that can be run on Windows or Linux.
+Judge is a python Flask web application that can be run on Windows or Linux.
 Services expected to be running within a network environment are added via a web interface, and these chosen services are continually polled for functionality.
 A score is tallied based upon results and displayed in a scoreboard on the web interface.

-The main advantage of the Debugger is that it provides detailed information about what tests are failing and why, allowing a team to quickly discover and diagnose service issues.
+The main advantage of Judge is that it provides detailed information about what tests are failing and why, allowing a team to quickly discover and diagnose service issues.

 ## Services

-The Debugger currently supports testing of the following services:
+Judge currently supports testing of the following services:
 * HTTP(S)
 * FTP
 * DNS